-Your original research for your thesis and a programme of education through taught modules and professional development activities is agreed between you and your supervisor/supervisors as soon as possible after registration.
+Your original research for your thesis, and a programme of education through taught modules and professional development activities, are agreed between you and your supervisor/supervisors as soon as possible after registration.

-- If you have entered the PhD programme with a three-year undergraduate degree and a masters you are required to earn at least 30 taught credits. - If you have entered with a three-year undergraduate degree only you must earn 60 taught credits.
+- If you have entered the PhD programme with a three-year undergraduate degree and a Master's degree you are required to earn at least 30 taught credits. - If you have entered with a three-year undergraduate degree only you must earn 60 taught credits.

-The purpose of the Initial Meeting is to identify modules from the Sociology Structured PhD that will make up your programme of taught credits (30 credits or 60 credit programme) and to agree a schedule for meetings.
+The purpose of the initial meeting is to identify modules from the Sociology Structured PhD that will make up your programme of taught credits (30 credits or 60 credit programme) and to agree a schedule for meetings.
+This can be reviewed on a yearly basis.
 This form should be completed before October 30th.
 After registration, each research student should arrange an introductory meeting with their primary supervisor.
 A customised and individualised programme of research is agreed and recorded in the IMR document, which is then approved by the Departmental Progress Committee.
 The Initial Meeting Record is forwarded to the Graduate Studies Office.
 This record informs the annual progress review, which takes place at the end of each academic year.

 A candidate, who has completed their Initial Meeting Record before their registration date may register for the appropriate PhD modules.
 However, if the Initial Meeting Record is not completed prior to registration, a candidate must register on the day indicated by Records Office, and choose their appropriate modules by the end of October.

 The purpose of the Initial Meeting Record is to:

-- provide an opportunity to design a unique, individual programme - identify modules that will enhance the candidate's research programme - identify modules that candidates will take in year one - agree a calendar of meetings - record attendance at the induction programme - ensure that the candidate is aware and agrees to the University regulations and policies as outlined on the graduate studies website form is filled out in May each year, and the decision is made at a Departmental Progress Committee normally a held on a date in June as to your progress status.
+- provide an opportunity to design a unique, individual programme - identify modules that will enhance the candidate's research programme - identify modules that candidates will take in year one - agree a calendar of meetings - record attendance at the induction programme - ensure that the candidate is aware and agrees to the University regulations and policies as outlined on the graduate studies website